isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Subject Combination Registration.md

-Therefore, please consider your subject combination selection carefully in consultation with your parents.
-You need to register your subject combination choices using the CJC Portal from Friday 2 Feb to Monday, 5 Feb.
+Therefore, please consider your subject combination selection carefully in consultation with your parents. **You need to register your subject combination choices using the CJC Portal from Friday 2 Feb to Monday, 5 Feb**.
 More details will be provided during the “Subject Registration Briefing” on 2 Feb.